Top 10 Car Rental Scams Everyone Should Know About

 8. Car Rental Deposit: Mandatory Charge and Currency Fees

 This is another tricky one.
-Watch the video below to see the best description of the scam, which occured at Goldcar Rental:
+Watch the video below to see the best description of the scam, which occurred at Goldcar Rental:

 You need to take away how the scam works exactly, not necessarily the amount of money or the name of the company that does it.